Yair Netanyahu: Biography

 Netanyahu majored in Theatre at the High School for the Arts in Jerusalem before serving in the IDF Spokesperson's Unit.
 He previously worked as social media director for Shurat HaDin, an Israeli NGO that provides legal services to victims of terrorist attacks.
 After finishing his army service, Netanyahu studied international relations at the Hebrew University of Jerusalem, graduating with a Bachelor of Arts degree in International Relations.
 Netanyahu also studied at the Interdisciplinary Center (IDC) in Herzliya and graduated with a Master of Arts degree in Government Studies.

 Netanyahu lived with his parents at Beit Aghion, the prime minister's official residence in Rehavia, Jerusalem.
-They left after Netanyahu lost the election.
+They left after Netanyahu lost the 2021 election.

 In January 2014, a Norwegian newspaper reported that Netanyahu was dating Sandra Leikanger, a Norwegian student.
 The couple had met while they were students at the Interdisciplinary Center in Herzliya.
 The news triggered outrage because Leikanger was not Jewish.
 In 2015, Netanyahu briefly dated Lee Levi, a Danish-Israeli model and student.

+In November 2020, Netanyahu launched his own right-wing podcast called The Yair Netanyahu Show, with episodes in both English and Hebrew.
+His first guest was Brazilian politician Eduardo Bolsonaro, the third son of Brazilian president Jair Bolsonaro.

+In June 2022, Netanyahu received his press card from the Israeli Government Press Office.

+On 9 June 2024, the Netanyahu family asked the Security Advisory Committee to secure Benjamin Netanyahu's family by the Shin Bet, for the rest of their lives in a similar manner to how Benjamin Netanyahu is secured.
+The request included Sara, Yair and Avner.
+At the meeting it was decided not to discuss this while a war was going on.

+During a session of the Knesset Finance Committee on 23 February 2025, members of the opposition inquired whether state funds were still being allocated for the security detail of Yair Netanyahu in Miami, Florida, United States—including a chauffeur and bodyguards from Shin Bet's Unit 730—as well as for Sara Netanyahu.
+They also requested clarification on which specific budget these expenses were being drawn from.
+Opposition members alleged that Yair Netanyahu had been sent abroad after an incident in which he reportedly struck his father, and claimed he remained outside the country due to having disrespected a symbol of state authority.
+Netanyahu's Likud party described this statement as "a despicable lie".

+In late October 2025, the ruling Likud party put forward Yair, the contentious eldest son of Prime Minister Benjamin Netanyahu, for a position on the board of directors of the World Zionist Organization.
+The decision regarding Yair Netanyahu's appointment as the head of the Hasbara branch was delayed by two weeks.
+In reaction, the opposition parties Yesh Atid and the Democrats declared that they would withdraw their consent to any agreement concerning the future leaders of the WZO and the Jewish National Fund-KKL.